Motoufiq/DC_Gen3_Module_Analysis/README.md

 Note:
-1. The RcisTarget R script was applied on 382 modules [Ref](https://www.biorxiv.org/content/10.1101/525709v2) using the default settings.
+The RcisTarget R script was applied on 382 modules [Ref](https://www.biorxiv.org/content/10.1101/525709v2) using the default settings.
 The results were obtained 235 modules successfully and 147 modules failed to run (due to non-matching identifier between the Gene Symbols and motif database).
-2. To view the results of the RcisTarget analysis for 235 modules.
-Click here: https://github.com/Motoufiq/DC_Gen3_Module_Analysis/blob/main/Module_List.md